-St Marie's is a Catholic School under the trusteeship of the Archdiocese of Liverpool.
+All Saints is a Catholic School under the trusteeship of the Archdiocese of Liverpool.
 It is maintained by Knowsley Council.
 As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
-The co-ordination of admissions arrangements is undertaken by the Local Authority.
-For the school's year commencing September 2024, the Governing Body has set its admissions number at 30.
+The coordination of admissions arrangements is undertaken by the Local Authority.
+For the school's year commencing September 2026, the Governing Body has set its admissions number at 210.